Penile implants — or penile prostheses — are permanent devices that give a man the ability to have an erection.

-Inflatable (also called hydraulic implants) typically include the use of an internal pump system, saltwater,
+Inflatable (also called hydraulic implants) typically include the use of:

-Semi-rigid implants generally include a type of metal or plastic rod that is implanted, which causes the penis to hang at an angle, so that it is close to being fully erect.
-However, the penis can be bent, so that it can be concealed under clothing.
+Semi-rigid implants generally include a type of metal or plastic rod that is implanted.
+This causes the penis to hang at an angle where it is close to being fully erect.
+But it can be bent to be concealed under clothing.

-Rigid implants use the same type of materials as semi-rigid implants, but the penis is permanently hard and erect, so it is not as discreet.
+Rigid implants use the same type of materials as semi-rigid implants, but the penis is permanently hard and erect.
+They are not as discreet.

-All three types of implants may erode over time, and there is the possibility that an inflatable device may stop working
+All three types of implants may erode over time.
+There is also the possibility that an inflatable device may stop working correctly.

 What penile prostheses do not do